Updated: Sep 28

 Thirdly, S.T.A.L.K.E.R.
 Call of Chernobyl ‘et al recognize that A.I. is often moronic and that this is unlikely to change any time soon.
 Their solution to this problem is to give the player considerable control over their A.I. companions.
 The player’s competence thus compensates for the NPC’s incompetence.
 Whether your charge survives or not is then largely down to your planning, navigation, command and combat skills, not theirs.

-In these modes, you can form a team - if you want to.
+In these mods, you can form a team - if you want to.
 Escortees for specific missions are simply added to the team for the duration of said mission, and you have as much control over them as you do your regular teammates.

 Escortees can be issued both standing orders and specific orders.
 Standing orders will put them into ‘states’, which in turn will dictate how they move and react.
 For example, they can be placed in three combat states;